declansam/TicketVista/README.md

 ## User Stories or Use Cases

-  1. As a non-registered user, I can create a new account on the site to book event tickets.
+  1. As a non-registered user, I can sign up for a new regular account on the site to book event tickets.
-  2. As a non-registered user, I can add new admin(s) to manage the site.
-  3. As a registered user, I can log in to the site to access my account.
+  2. As a registered user, I can log in to the site to access my account.
-  4. As a registered user, I can browse and view a list of upcoming events with event details and book them.
+  3. As a registered user, I can browse and view a list of upcoming events with event details and book them.
-  5. As a user, I can view my booking history and see a list of events I've booked.
+  4. As a registered user, I can view my booking history and see a list of events I've booked.
-  6. As a user, I can leave reviews and ratings for events I've attended.
+  5. As a registered user, I can leave reviews and ratings for events I've attended.
-  7. As an admin, I can create, edit, and delete events, including setting event details.
+  6. As an admin, I can create, edit, and delete events, including setting event details.
-  8. As an admin, I can view the list of participants registered for an event.
+  7. As an admin, I can view the list of participants registered for an event.
-  9. As an admin, I can manually add/ invite participants to an event.
+  8. As an admin, I can manually add/ invite participants to an event.
+  9. As an admin, I can add new admin(s) to manage the site.
+  10. As an admin, I can read `reviews` dropped by participant(s)/ registered user(s).

 <br>